economics students in a lecture hall at saint joseph's university

 The Department of Economics provides students with the strong analytical skills required for assessing a full range of public policies and understanding the global, national and local economic issues in a broad context.
 These skills will enable students to analyze particular economic questions such as identifying and assessing tradeoffs in the context of limited resources, using data to evaluate economic events and testing hypotheses about how consumers and producers make decisions.

-Our economics program offers two curricular tracks, standard and quantitative, to prepare students for graduate study or careers in an array of fields.
+Our economics program offers two majors, a B.A. in Economics and a B.S. in Quantitative Economics, to prepare students for graduate study or careers in an array of fields.
 Introductory courses give students an appreciation of the way economists view the world and offer insight into the techniques used to analyze problems.
 Meanwhile, our small upper-level courses allow students to select a set that matches their individual interests and provides appropriate preparation for individual classes.

 Explore Our Department